 Once infected with Lyme Disease, a dog will always have the bacteria in his body.
 Therefore, relapses are possible, and owners should be on the lookout for lameness, unexplained fever, or swollen lymph nodes.
 Most dogs will live a long happy life with no complications.

-Prevention is the key, and I understand that not everyone can afford flea and tick medications or you may be concerned about the chemicals in these medications like I am.
-Whatever you do decide, protect your dog against ticks in some way, whether it be avoiding areas with heavy tick infestations, using the chemical flea and tick medications or a home-remedy.
+Whatever you do decide, protect your dog against ticks in some way, whether it be avoiding areas with heavy tick infestations, using chemical flea and tick medications, or a layer of natural remedies.

 How do you prevent ticks in your dog?
-Please comment below and help our Rescue Dogs 101 community decide what is best for their dog.
+Please comment below and help our Rescue Dogs 101 community decide how to best protect their dogs.